jmenzies722/Portfolio/README.md

 🌐 How to Use: Visit the Portfolio and navigate through the sections to learn more about me.

-📄 License: This project is licensed under the MIT License.
+📄 License: This project is licensed under ME.

 Thank you for visiting my portfolio website!
 Feel free to reach out to me through the provided contact channels.
 Goodluck! 😄🚀